Scottish Water partners Kando for wastewater data analysis

 The failings of UK water utilities

-Water companies hold great responsibility for the treatment and delivery of safe drinking water.
+Water companies have a critical role in the treatment and delivery of safe drinking water.
 They must also remove and dispose of wastewater in an environmentally friendly manner.
-UK water utilities, however, have not always delivered these objectives.
+UK water utilities, however, have not always delivered on these objectives.

 Aging infrastructure, for example, has had a severe impact on water availability, with London’s Thames Water reportedly wasting 365 million litres of water per day through leakages.

-Periods of drought, as seen during the summer of 2022, make this issue all the more urgent as water supplies become increasingly pressured.
+Periods of drought, as seen around the world during 2022, make this an issue both in the UK and internationally.
+The need to manage water supplies efficiently and effectively becomes increasingly pressured as water supplies diminish.

-Water utilities have also been criticised for discharging wastewater containing harmful pathogens.
-According to a 2021 Water Quality Report from Surfers Against Sewage (SAS), there were 5,517 sewage discharge notifications made by water companies within England and Wales between October 2020 and September 2021.
+Water utilities in the UK have also been criticised for discharging wastewater containing harmful pathogens.
+According to a 2021 Water Quality Report from Surfers Against Sewage (SAS), there were 5,517 sewage discharge notifications made by water companies within England and Wales between October 2020 and September the following year.

-This number only includes warnings of sewage pollution that would impact designated bathing waters, while the UK’s Environmental Agency reports the far more alarming figure of 372,533 sewage spillages from just 10 water companies over the same period.
+This number only includes warnings of sewage pollution that would impact designated bathing waters, while the UK’s Environmental Agency reports the far more alarming figure of 372,533 sewage spillages from just 10 water companies during 2021.

 The rising demand for data solutions